Reproducible-Science-Curriculum/workshop-RR-Jupyter/workshopOverview.md

 *Sample slides*: none (all hands-on in R)

 <h3><a name="publication">V.Publication</a></h3>
-**Goals**: Why, what and how to publish research materials; Choosing a data repository; Choosing licenses for software + data
+**Goals**: Students will learn why and how to publish research materials.
+They will be know what the advantages and arguments for open access publishing and public domain.
+They will understand which research outputs should and should not (e.g. confidential data) be published.
+They will be able to select relevant repositories for their research outputs.
+Students will gain knowledge about choosing licenses for software and data produced during their research.

 **Instructor's skills:** Understanding of requirements for reproducible publication.
+Understanding of differences between publication, sharing and archiving.
+Understanding the difference between open and restricted access publication.
+Overview of tools and repositories for publishing research outputs.
+Knowledge of different licensing models and ability to discuss major differences between the most commonly used licenses in research.

 **Materials**:<br/>
 *Repository*: [https://github.com/Reproducible-Science-Curriculum/rr-publication](https://github.com/Reproducible-Science-Curriculum/rr-publication)<br/>